sharokku13/Geo-Pino-extreme-generalization/README.md

 # Aerodynamic Generalization Limits of Geometry-Adaptive Physics-Informed Neural Operators under Extreme Regime Shifts

-Official implementation of the Geometry-Adaptive Physics-Informed Neural Operator (Geo-PINO) framework.
-This repository contains the complete Science-Guided Machine Learning (SciML) pipeline designed to evaluate neural operator generalization boundaries and aerodynamic coefficient extrapolation under extreme Out-of-Distribution (OOD) regime shifts.
+Official Geo-PINO Framework Implementation.
+This GitHub repository includes the entire Science-Guided Machine Learning (SciML) pipeline that is implemented for determining the limits of neural operator generalizability and the extrapolation of aerodynamic coefficients in a highly OOD environment.

 ---